conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 Packages on ``conda-forge`` are immutable
 -----------------------------------------

 As a matter of policy, we do not allow edits or the deletion of packages on ``conda-forge``.
 This policy is very important as it increases the reliability and reproducibility of ``conda`` environments made with the ``conda-forge`` channel.
+Note that because of this policy, our upload scripts will refuse to upload packages which already exist on the ``conda-forge`` channel.

 If you need to remove a package, please see the :ref:`section <maint_fix_broken_packages>` on marking packages broken.

 Forking and pull requests
 -------------------------